WeblateOrg/weblate/docs/user/translating.rst

   actual source string.
 See :ref:`bimono` for more info.
 * Maximal length in chars defined by translation file or flag, see :ref:`check-max-length`.
-* Maximal rendered size in pixelx defined by flags, see :ref:`check-max-size`.
+* Maximal rendered size in pixels defined by flags, see :ref:`check-max-size`.

 Glossary
 --------